Section 21 Eviction: How Newcastle Family Beat Homelessness | Real Story

 Yet instead of addressing these issues, the landlord escalated their harassment with relentless texts and phone calls urging Grace and her family to leave immediately.
 The emotional toll was immense, pushing Grace into a terrifying game of chicken with homelessness.

-If you are in a similar position, reporting disrepair before receiving a Section 21 may mean the notice is a revenge eviction and legally invalid.
-See our housing disrepair guide.
+See our housing disrepair guide for what to do when landlords ignore repair requests.
 The Jan Forster Estates case is another example: Sarah also faced a Section 21 after reporting disrepair, and won.

 "Every morning I woke up not knowing if today would be the day we'd lose our home.
 The fear was constant."